-Supplemental Security Income (SSI): A monthly benefit Social Security pays to people with limited incomes and resources who are disabled, blind, or age 65 and older.
+Supplemental Security Income (SSI): A monthly benefit Social Security pays to people with limited incomes and resources who are disabled, blind, or age 65 and over.
 SSI benefits are not the same as Social Security benefits.
-SSI automatically provides Medi-Cal coverage.

-Urgent care: Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
+Urgently needed care: Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
 You can get urgently needed care from out-of-network providers when network providers are unavailable or you cannot get to them.